ColdGrub1384/LibTerm/README.md

 ## Motivation

 I like a lot [OpenTerm](https://github.com/louisdh/openterm) but I wanted to make the code better.
 Also, I wanted to integrate a local shell into [Pisth](https://github.com/ColdGrub1384/Pisth) so I made the project embeddable.
 I will upload to app to the App Store soon since [OpenTerm](https://github.com/louisdh/openterm) is no more available.
 This is not a fork from  [OpenTerm](https://github.com/louisdh/openterm), I rewrote the code.

 # Features

-The app supports most of OpenTerm features, but LibTerm has Python 2.7 instead of Cub.
+The app supports most of OpenTerm features, but LibTerm has Python 3.7 instead of Cub.
 It supports opening directories outside the sandbox with `UIDocumentPickerViewController`, multi tabbing and suggestions.
-All errors are shown in red!
+Errors are shown in red!

 ## `package`